vorble/greatestparty/README.md

 * Sabotage - Create additional need for quests in town by sabotaging the town.
 * Acclaim - Your acclaim as a party creates additional need for quests in town.

+### Clock and Calendar

+The game clock and calendar is split into time units:

+* Tick - 20 ticks per tock, lasts around a quarter second for the player.
+* Tock - 20 tocks per term.
+* Term - 25 terms per season.
+* Season - 4 seasons per year (spring, summer, fall, winter).
+* Year - Lasts around three hours for the player.

+Example date: Winter 332 (Yurn 14:01:08).

+* Winter - The current season.
+* 332 - The current year.
+* Yurn - The astrological sign for the year.
+* 14:01:08 - The current term, tock, and tick.

+#### Signs

+The year determines the astrological sign:

+* Err
+* Goh
+* Yurn
+* Joyn
+* Ryna
+* Sil

+Depending on the astrological sign, different events may happen to your party.

 ## Developer Guide

 To build the game: